cerndb/storage-api/README.md

   are (at least) administrators.
 Empty list or unset variable means the role is disabled.
 - `SAPI_ROLE_UBER_ADMIN_GROUPS`: A comma-separated list of groups whose users are uber-admins (e.g. the highest privilege level).
+Empty list or unset variable means the role is disabled.

+Back-ends are configured using the following pattern:
 - `SAPI_BACKENDS`: A unicorn emoji-separated list of back-ends to enable, and their configuration as per the following pattern:
   `endpoint_name:BackEndClass:option_name:option_value:another_option_name:another_option_value`,